Healthy Homes Assessment Bay View

 What We Do

-As building inspectors, we are experts in all aspects that come with expert house inspections.
-We’re there to make sure you make the right decision when buying your next home.
+As building inspectors, we handle all elements of professional home Inspections.
+We’re there to ensure you make the best decision when buying your next home.

-We specialise in a variety of services to make sure you are fully updated on the condition of any property you might be contemplating buying or selling and also other solutions.
+We are specialised in a range of solutions to ensure you are completely aware of the state of any property you could be contemplating buying or selling and also other solutions.

-We not only work with you but we also collaborate with a number of important clients such as the local authorities, banks and insurance companies.
-Evidently they appreciate this reassurance provided, due to the details that we offer in our reports of building inspections.
+We do not just collaborate with you, but we also work with some important clients such as local councils, banks, and insurance companies.
+They seem to enjoy this peace of mind provided, thanks to the information in our building inspection reports.

-With our systemised method of conducting your house inspection and the most up-to-date software technology including digital photos imbedded into your Report, you can actually see any problems that might be identified.
-Because of our detailed report, it is easy to understand why we receive so many clients who recommend our service to family members and acquaintances.
+With our systematic approach to inspecting your property and the latest in technology for software including digital photos imbedded into your report, you can actually see any issues that could be identified.
+Through our detailed reporting it is no wonder that we have so many customers who recommend our service to family members and friends.

 Get in Touch - Get Peace of Mind